AdobeXD/plugin-samples/reference/scenegraph.md

 stored metadata on this node.

 Metadata is persisted with the document when it is saved.
 Duplicating a node (including across documents, via copy-paste) will duplicate the metadata with it.
-If the node lies within a Symbol or Repeat Grid, all instances of the node will have identical metadata (changes in one copy will automatically be synced to the other copy).
+If the node lies within a Component or Repeat Grid, all instances of the node will have identical metadata (changes in one copy will automatically be synced to the other copy).
 Metadata stored by this plugin cannot be accessed by other plugins - each plugin has its own isolated metadata storage.